-Stanley Kubrick’s 1968 motion picture 2001 depicted a world in which our country had an operating moon base and a huge rotating space station.
-We have solved the problem of building artificially intelligent machines.
+Stanley Kubrick's 1968 motion picture 2001 depicted a world in which our country had an operating moon base and a huge rotating space station.
+We had solved the problem of building artificially intelligent machines.
 We were mounting nuclear-powered manned missions to the planets.

 The reality of the year 2001 is upon us, and we notice that it is very different from the movie.
 There is no mooonbase, no Pan Am rocket space-liners, no Hilton Hotels in orbit, no manned missions to the planets, no cold-sleep hibernation, no intelligent computers.
 Perhaps it's time to ask how Arthur C. Clarke and Stanley Kubrick could have been so wrong in their predictions, or perhaps to ask where we took the wrong path between 1968 and 2001.

 The film 2001: A Space Odyssey was a work of genius and deep ambiguity.
 The film works at many levels.
 At the literal level, we watch as man-apes are "uplifted" by alien intervention, converted from vegetarian losers on the edge of extinction to neo-carnivores, inventing weapons and warfare as we watch and beginning the trajectory that will give them control of the planet and propel them into space and beyond.
 We watch near-contemporary humans on the verge of the next uplift step..
 There are also allusions to Homer's The Odyssey and to philosopher Friedrich Nietzsche's focus on the next stage of human evolution, the coming of the ubermensch.